 - Make sure that criteria are homogeneous on every level of the model.
 It is very difficult to compare very small criteria directly to very large criteria, so it is better to try to compare criteria that are relatively commensurate in size or performance.

-- Before you evaluate alternatives, it is good to have explicit definitions of rating scales that can be used for rating the choices against weighted criteria (see sample scales)
+- Before you evaluate alternatives, it is good to have explicit definitions of rating scales that can be used for rating the choices against weighted criteria (see Understanding Rating Scales)

 Cautions about Building Decision Models